raspberrychris/cattreeguide/content/Reviews/Yaheetech-54In-Cat-Tree-Tower-Condo-Furniture-Scratch.md

-title = "Yaheetech 54 Inch Cat Tree Tower Condo Furniture Scratch" toc = true widgets = [] pro1 = "It was easy to assemble" pro2 = "Good Quality"
-pro3 = "Pretty stable"
-con1 = "It could be bigger to fit bigger cats" con2 = "The ball that comes with it could be bouncier" con3 = "Some sort of toy attachment would be nice"
+title = "Yaheetech 54 Inch Cat Tree Tower Condo Furniture Scratch" toc = true widgets = [] pro1 = "Cat-Approved: Your kitty will love this scratcher, as it's covered in catnip or something similar" pro2 = "Easy Assembly: All parts are included and labeled, so you shouldn't have any trouble putting it together" pro3 = "Good Construction: This scratcher is well-made and should last for a long time" con1 = "Chew proofing: It would be nice if this was made out of a material that cats couldn't easily chew through or scratch" con2 = "Size: It's a little small and my cats have already outgrown it.
+I wish it was just a bit larger so they could enjoy it for longer" con3 = "Sturdiness: Can tip over if Cat is playing with it vigorously"

 +++
 _We use affiliate links on this site and we may earn a small commission if you click the links and make a purchase.
 There will be no additional fees added should you wish to make a purchase._